 That’s a PLOT!

 Let’s go back to that classic definition for a moment;

 “The main events of a story devised and presented as an interrelated sequence”.

 There are two things in this definition that are worth thinking about:

 Main events: A sum of actions or events that occur in the story.

 Interrelated: A connected order for these actions or events to happen.

-So, a typical question for nerd people be something like; What’s the difference between PLOT and STORY?
+So, what’s the difference between PLOT and STORY?

 - Story is what happens.